-Secondly, when adjusting the subspace $\ket{\psi^+}$, in turn the arms 1A and 1B were blocked.
-In analogy with the adjustment of the $\ket{\phi^+}$ subspace, the same two steps were performed.
+Second, when adjusting the subspace $\ket{\psi^+}$, in turn, the arms 1A and 1B are blocked.
+In analogy with the adjustment of the $\ket{\phi^+}$ subspace, the same two steps are performed.
 This time, however, the target intensity ratio $R_{\textrm{B,C}}$ is equal to 1 because $B = C$.
-The coarse tilt of BD${_3}$ needs to be sufficient to decrease coherence of the state completely since $\nu = 0$ resulting in $F = 0$.
+The coarse tilt of BD${_3}$ needs to be sufficient to decrease the coherence of the state completely since $\nu = 0$ resulting in $F = 0$.
 The phase becomes meaningless.

-Finally, all arms were unblocked and both subspaces were balanced to adjust ratio between the matrix elements $A$ and $B$.
-While having the projection $\ket{00}$ and $\ket{01}$, the required ratio was
+Finally, all arms are unblocked and both subspaces are balanced to adjust the ratio between the matrix elements $A$ and $B$.
+While having the projection onto $\ket{00}$ and $\ket{01}$, the required ratio is

-For this purpose, we partially closed the irises in the 1A and 2A couplers, which are depicted in the Fig.~\ref{fig:ExpSetup}(b) with labels I${_1}$ and I${_2}$, respectively.
+For this purpose, we partially closed the irises in the 1A and 2A couplers, which are depicted in Fig.~\ref{fig:ExpSetup}(b) by labels I${_1}$ and I${_2}$, respectively.

-After all the adjustments were implemented, the measurement itself was carried out and it consisted of standard full quantum state tomography~\cite{Halenkova2012ApplOpt}.
-Polarization projection was performed on both photons by means of a set of quarter- and half-wave plates, as well as polarizers and single-photons detectors.
-Coincidence detections within $2$ ns window were detected under all 36 two-fold combinations of single photon projections onto the basis states: $\ket{0}$, $\ket{1}$, $\ket{+}$, $\ket{-}$, and $(\ket{0} \pm i\ket{1}/\sqrt{2}$, where the latter states are the right- and left-hand circularly polarized states, respectively.
-Density matrices were estimated via a maximum likelihood method~\cite{Hradil2004,Sanderson2016,Sanderson2018} and their examples are shown in Appendix~\ref{App:RhoExp}.
+After all the adjustments are implemented, the measurement itself is carried out and it consists of a standard full QST~\cite{Halenkova2012ApplOpt}.
+Polarization projection is performed on both photons utilizing a set of quarter- and half-wave plates, as well as polarizers and single-photon detectors.
+Coincidence detections within $2$-ns window are detected under all 36 two-fold combinations of single-photon projections onto the basis states: $\ket{0}$, $\ket{1}$, $\ket{+}$, $\ket{-}$, and $(\ket{0} \pm i\ket{1}/\sqrt{2}$, where the latter states are the right- and left-hand circularly polarized states, respectively.
+Density matrices are estimated via a maximum likelihood method~\cite{Banaszek1999,James2001,Hradil2004,Sanderson2016,Sanderson2018}.